 To achieve and maintain tax-qualified status, retirement plans such as LACERA’s must meet requirements set forth in the Internal Revenue Code (IRC).
 IRC Section 415(b) limits the amount an individual can receive from a tax-qualified defined benefit plan (such as LACERA's) each year.

-Factors that determine if the 415(b) limit applies include income, age, mortality tables, taxable and nontaxable contributions, service credit purchases, marital status, and several other factors.
+LACERA has established a process for identifying and testing retirement benefits that may exceed the 415(b) limit for the year.
+Factors that determine if the limit applies include income, age, mortality tables, taxable and nontaxable contributions, service credit purchases, marital status, and several other factors.

-If you are subject to 415(b) limits and are covered under the RB Plan, you will continue to receive your full retirement benefit, except that it will be paid in two separate checks (direct deposits)—one from LACERA and the other from the County.
+If you are subject to 415(b) limits and enrolled in the RB Plan, you will continue to receive your full retirement benefit, except that it will be paid in two separate payments—one from LACERA and the other from the County.